Date: 28 November 2017. Paralyzed by

 and am listening to the holiday music.
 I look forward to Christmas

 at anchor.
-I'm not sure just where that will be at this point.
+I am not sure just where that will be at this point.

 Someplace south of St. Pete for certain.

 Thursday the St. Pete Boat Show begins.
-I'll be attending as many
+I will be attending as many

 days as possible.
 I like boat shows.
 Be sure to say "ahoy" if you